h-aung/C2-GaMe-Classification-of-Cluster-Galaxy-Membership/README.md

 Classification of Galaxy Cluster Membership with Machine Learning code for importing trained models and generating figures.

 ## C2GaMe.py
-This module includes classes for RF, KNN, and SVC which give access to the trained classifiers, as well as methods to make deterministic and probabilistic predictions.
+This module includes classes for RF, KNN, and Logistic Regression which give access to the trained classifiers, as well as methods to make deterministic and probabilistic predictions.

 See the C2GaMe_example.py file (and below) for an example of how to import and use the module.